 Another reason is the test's focus on critical thinking skills as examined through conceptual math and written portions.
 Also, the CTP4 is the only standardized achievement test designed specifically for high-achieving schools and schools wishing to set high standards.

-In June 2014 three of our students had received The President's Award for Educational Achievement, the purpose of which is to recognize students that show outstanding educational growth, improvement, commitment to or intellectual development in their academic subjects.
+Since 2014, each school year there are students at our school who receive The President's Award for Educational Achievement, the purpose of which is to recognize students that show outstanding educational growth, improvement, commitment to or intellectual development in their academic subjects.
 It is meant to encourage and reward students who work hard and give their best effort in school, often in the face of special obstacles to learning.